RajeshwarReddyKolimi/git-advanced/file2.md

 New file.
 Some changes for stashing.
+Changed some text for interactive staging.